networktocode/circuit-maintenance-parser/README.md

 #### LLM-powered Parsers

-The library supports an optional parser option leveraging Large Language Model (LLM) to provide a best-effort parsing when the specific parsers have not been successful.
+The library supports an optional parser option leveraging Large Language Model (LLM) to provide best-effort parsing when the specific parsers have not been successful.

+> Warning: Some of these integrations, such as OpenAI, require of extras installations parameters.
+Check the [extras section](#extras)

 When the appropriate environment variable(s) are set (see below), these LLM parsers are automatically appended after all existing processors for each defined Provider.

 > These integrations may involve some costs for API usage.
 Use it carefully!
 As an order of magnitude, a parsing of an email with OpenAI GPT gpt-3.5-turbo model costs $0.004.

-These are the current supported LLM integrations:
+These are the currently supported LLM integrations:

 - [OpenAI](https://openai.com/product), these are the supported ENVs:
   - `OPENAI_TOKEN` (Required): OpenAI token.